twrecked/hass-aarlo/README.md

 | `host`                  | string   | `https://my.arlo.com`   | Sets the host aarlo will connect to |
 | `no_media_upload`       | boolean  | `False`                 | Used as a workaround for Arlo issues where the camera never gets a media upload notification.
 (Not needed in most cases.) |
 | `mode_api`              | string   | `auto`                  | available options: [`v1`, `v2`] You can override this by setting this option to  v1 or v2 to use the old or new version exclusively.
 The default is  auto, choose based on device |

+### Camera Statuses

+The following camera statuses are reported:
+  * `Idle` camera is doing nothing
+  * `Turned Off` user has turned the camera off
+  * `Recording` camera has detected something and is recording
+  * `Streaming` camera is streaming live video to another other login
+  * `Taking Snapshot` camers is updating the thumbnail
+  * `Recently Active` camera has seen activity within the last few minutes
+  * `Too Cold!` the camera is shutdown until it warms up

 ### Services